Grand Festivities Square: Description

-In 1986 (two years before the war's end) the Iraqi Ba'athist government began construction of a festival and parade ground in Zawra Park, near the extensive presidential complex in the center of Baghdad.

-The square is located near the Harthiya and in the fortified Green Zone, and the site was specifically selected for its symbolic value.
+In 1986 (two years before the end of the Iran-Iraq war) the Iraqi Ba'athist government began construction of a festival and parade ground in al-Zawra'a Park, near the extensive presidential complex in the center of Baghdad.
+The square is located near al-Harthiya and in the fortified Green Zone, and the site was specifically selected for its symbolic value.
 Iraqis generally believe it is the same location where the Muslim Arabs defeated the Persians in 636 CE and this historic event is seen to be the beginning of Islamic domination of the region.
 The site was intended to become the place where military parades and national events would be held.
 Known as Grand Festivities Square, it comprised a large parade ground, an extensive review pavilion and a large reflecting pool.
 The surrounding grassy areas hosted Iraqis during military parades.
 Adding to the festive appeal of the grounds were three refreshments booths that sold ice cream, cold beverages, and candy.

 The then leader of Iraq, Saddam Hussein commissioned three major public artworks for the area.
 These artworks were to be memorials to Iraq's fallen soldiers, a remembrance of Iraq's pain and suffering as a consequence of the Iran-Iraq war and symbols of Iraq's victory in the war.
 The Monument to the Unknown Soldier, based on a concept by Iraqi sculptor, Khaled al-Rahal, and situated just beyond the perimeter of the square, had already opened in 1982.
-Another major work, the colossal, Al-Shaheed Monument designed by Iraqi sculptor, Ismail Fatah Al Turk, and situated on the river bank had been inaugurated in 1983.
-Hussein commissioned a third monument, the Victory Arches, another concept by the sculptor, Khaled Al-Rahal, to be built in the same vicinity and it was inaugurated in 1989.
+Hussein commissioned another monument and a major work, the Victory Arches, another concept by the sculptor, Khaled al-Rahal, to be built in the same vicinity and it was inaugurated in 1989.

 The Victory Arches mark the entrances to the square.
 On the day the arches were dedicated (8 August, 1989), Saddam rode under the arches astride a white horse.
-It is generally acknowledged that Hussein intended to cast an allusion to the slain Shiite martyr Hussein, killed in Karbala in 680 CE, whose death caused the rift between Shiite and Sunni Muslims.
+It is generally acknowledged that Hussein intended to cast an allusion to the slain Islamic martyr Hussein, killed in Karbala in 680 CE, whose death caused the rift between Shi'a and Sunni Muslims.
 The monument, although presenting a triumphalist narrative in relation to the Iran-Iraq war, has assumed a broader symbolism and represents those Iraqis who fell in any war throughout the country's history.

 The three monuments in the vicinity of the square form a visual and symbolic unit.
-The construction of the three artworks was part of a broader Ba'athist government program to beautify Baghdad, instil a sense of national pride, and at the same time immortalise Sadam Hussein's reputation as a powerful leader.
+The construction of the three artworks was part of a broader Ba'athist government program to beautify Baghdad, install a sense of national pride, and at the same time immortalize Saddam Hussein's reputation as a powerful leader.